Off-leash recreation area for dogs (Nesbitt Ave and W 111th St)

-This 25-acre site is a dog's dream!
-You have to see it to believe it: a very large grassy area, hills, separate fenced area, trees and even a pond.
+This 25-acre site is a dog's dream: A large grassy area, hills, separate fenced area, trees and even a pond.
 Please note the perimeter fence does not completely surround the pond.
 If your dog swims across the pond, it will be able to exit the off leash recreation area.

 *Map not to scale